TobiasSekan/DailyKanji/readme.md

   * Note: Prevent it direct inside the command handlers
 * On similar answers, in some circumstance it is easy to direct find the correct answer, we need a prevention for this
   * Maybe: Only the first character or last character must are the same on less then five answers
+* Add similar list for each Hiragana and each Katakana character for option "Similar answers"
 * Change test order so that all tests will be ask (based on ask counter)

 #### Next versions (after 1.0 release)